 What’s the main difference between these two software methods?
 Well, open source means the source code is available for you to access and to modify.
 This should not only give you a safer feeling (you can literally see every code that is used to build the software), but it also gives you more freedom, as you can modify this source code.

-If you sell to consumers based in the EU, there are also some important rules you need to know about.
-Otherwise, you could be facing a penalty.
 Some of the obligations under EU rules include that you must provide customers with certain kinds of information.
 For example, you need to share your identity, physical and email addresses, the main characteristics of the goods or services you sell, the rules on return, the price (including additional charges, such as taxes, delivery costs and postage), acceptable means of payment and the right to withdraw from the contract.

 Do your research before selling online in Europe